top of page

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!

 The Rif region of Morocco is generally considered a safe area for hikers to explore but not all of the trails are clearly marked or well-trodden.
 This can make navigating them independently a bit tricky, especially for those unfamiliar with the area.
-For this reason, I'd recommend hiking with an experienced local guide, as they'll not only ensure you stay on the right track but they can also provide valuable insight into the local culture, traditions and way of life.

 Hiring a trekking guide in Chefchaouen is also a great way of supporting locals who are trying to shift the Rif’s reliance on cannabis (or "kif") cultivation (which has been grown in the mountains for hundreds of years) to ecotourism initiatives.
-Trekking guides in Chechaouen will steer you away from any illicit plantations and ensure you make the most of the region's abundant natural and cultural riches instead.
+Trekking guides in Chefchaouen will steer you away from any illicit plantations and ensure you make the most of the region's abundant natural and cultural riches instead.

 If you really want to go it alone, pick up a map, seek advice from locals about any potential issues you may encounter and be sure to stick to any demarcated trails.
-Generally speaking, villagers in the Rif are incredibly friendly and will do their best to get you back on track if you veer off, albeit with perhaps a language barrier.
+Generally speaking, villagers in the Rif Mountains are incredibly friendly and will do their best to get you back on track if you veer off, albeit with perhaps a language barrier.

 Best hikes in the Rif Mountains, Morocco